International Money Transfer Fees and Charges

 While fees and charges are an important consideration, there are still even more factors to keep in mind before you go ahead with your IMT, including:

 Online vs in branch transfer

 Most IMT providers will offer the option to do your transfer yourself online.
-While this may seem a bit daunting, especially if this is your first international money transfer, it’s definitely worth considering, because the fees on online transfers are often lower than if you do the transfer over the phone or in a bank branch.
+While this may seem a bit daunting, especially if this is your first transfer, it’s definitely worth considering, because the fees on online transfers are often lower than if you do the transfer over the phone or in a bank branch.

 Although electronic money transfers can be done pretty much instantly, it often takes 2-5 days before an IMT is completed.
 Why?
 Often, it’s so the provider can verify your identity and details.
 If you can’t wait that long, there are providers who will transfer the money sooner, but expect to pay an extra fee for this speedy service.

 What happens if the exchange rate is really great, but you’re not ready to make your transfer just yet?
 You can enter into a forward contract, which allows you to lock in an exchange rate, but make the actual transfer later.

 Some IMT providers will require you to transfer a minimum amount, sometimes around $1,000.
 If you’re not planning to transfer that much, shop around for other providers who allow smaller transfers.
 Also keep in mind that there may be a daily upper limit on how much you can transfer, so factor that into your plans.

 Steps for setting up your international money transfer

 Once you’re aware of all the sneaky charges and costs that could affect your money transfer, you might be wondering just how to go about the process.
 Here are some of the basic steps that you’ll need to take when doing an IMT:

 Step 1: Choose your IMT provider - remember to find the best deal, with low fees and a good exchange rate.
 To make the search easier you see our round-up of some of the best IMT providers from the Mozo Experts Choice Awards.